 - Identify the components of a book proposal package

-- Write a query letter for an agent or publisher
+- Write a query letter to an agent or publisher

 - Identify the pros and cons of self-publishing